tytydraco/yessleep/out/Im_Never_Hitchhiking_Again.md

 “**Now**.”

-My feet move by themselves, I walk to the man.
+My feet move by them selves, I walk to the man.
 I take his hand.

 *I don’t want to go with him.* As we stroll away from the scene I begin to giggle.

-*Three people will never go home and it’s my fault.* I belly laugh so hard my stomach hurts, tears freeze on my cheeks.
+*Three people are gone and it’s my fault.* I belly laugh so hard my stomach hurts, tears freeze on my cheeks.

 *I don’t know if I’ll ever see my mom again.* I  cackle deliriously, my laughter echoing through the trees.